Courtesy SAC Newsletter/ Niren Lall, SAC Tennis Director/Nathan Ramos, SAC Tennis Pro - December 1, 2019

 Our intention is that this addition is an extension of our current location, with the understanding that although it is not on our campus, it will be considered a department of Sunset Athletic Club.
 The building is available to our adult members to use as a part of their SAC membership dues, programming costs will apply where indicated.

-This new addition will offer our adult population opportunities that are not available in our multi-sport location and should be an attractive draw.
+This new addition will offer our adult population opportunities that are not available in our multi-sport location.

 77 Fitness Amenties...